Corticomics/rodRefReg/README.md

 (fill in details pertaining to slackbot functionality here!)

 ## Statistics
+Ensuring that the RRR system releases an accurate and consisent amount of water over time is crucial for its usability.
+To assess variance in water ouput using the RRR, we setup four micropumps from [The Lee Co.](https://www.theleeco.com/products/pumps/) (see our hardware overview above), and ran 30 trials whereby each pump was triggered 100 times per trial.
+After each set of 100 triggers (1 trial), the water released by each pump was recorded and subsequently emptied.
+In between each trial, the 3D-printed water collectors associated with each pump were re-weighed, in order to account for any residual water containted within prior to the next trial.
+It should also be noted that all of the tubing used in collecting this data was primed beforehand to eliminate excess air - as described in our priming protocol above.
+Below we have included the raw data we collected from these trials, as well as several statistical tests to assess variance between and within pumps.

+  **Note:** It is important to highlight the innate variance of the micropumps (model LPMX0501600B A) we used from [The Lee Co.](https://www.theleeco.com/products/pumps/).
+As detailed in the schematics diagram we included above, this model can vary up to **± 1.5 μL per 10 μL trigger**.
+As such, this is the minimum amount of variance that the RRR system is capable of reaching, barring the use of an alternate 10μL micropump model.

 1. **Variance of Water Delivery**

 (add once we refine the process better)